 - A further 48 sites were characterised as having more negative or significantly negative effects - A total of 85 sites were characterised as still having a mix of positive and negative effects, from which it was difficult to discern an overall position.
-For example, large sites located in rural areas or in areas adjacent to urban areas offer opportunities to achieve several positive effects on objectives but may result in negative effects on the Countryside, Sustainable Living and Use of Land. - 4.7.27 To meet the housing needs under scenario E of the Development scenarios, approximately 450 hectares of land would be required over the period up to 2031.
+For example, large sites located in rural areas or in areas adjacent to urban areas offer opportunities to achieve several positive effects on objectives but may result in negative effects on the Countryside, Sustainable Living and Use of Land. - 4.7.27 During the draft Local Plan consultation, an additional 19 new and/or revised sites were submitted for assessment. - 4.7.28 Of those, the first phase of the appraisal identified 4 sites as having significantly positive or positive effects against the majority of the sustainability objectives.
+The small infill sites continued to perform well in areas such as housing, transport, access to services and use of land. - 4.7.29 A further 7 sites were identified as having a significantly negative or negative effect on the majority of the sustainability objectives.
+The rural sites continued to perform poorly in areas such as transport, access to services, countryside, biodiversity and use of land. - 4.7.30 The remaining 8 sites were characterised as having a mix of positive and negative effects against the objectives.
+The outcome of the second phase of the assessment of mixed performance sites saw a further; - 3 sites characterised as having more significantly positive or positive effects than negative. - 1 site characterised as having more significantly negative or negative effects than positive and: - 4 sites characterised as still having a mix of positive and negative effects, from which it was difficult to discern an overall position. - 4.7.31 To meet the housing needs under scenario E of the Development scenarios, approximately 450 hectares of land would be required over the period up to 2031.
 The SA identified 35 hectares of land that performed very well against the sustainability objectives and a further 83 hectares that have more positive than negative effects.
 As a result, some of the sites allocated in the new Local Plan have been classified as 'amber'; and one as 'red'.
-Where this is the case, it has been considered that the concerns raised during the site assessment can be mitigated through site design. - 4.7.28 A number of sites classified as "green" under the SA have not been specifically allocated in the draft Plan.
+Where this is the case, it has been considered that the concerns raised during the site assessment can be mitigated through site design. - 4.7.32 A number of sites classified as "green" under the SA have not been specifically allocated in the draft Plan.
 This is not because the Council does not support their development (in principle).
 These are sites which the Council believes could come forward independently of the Local Plan, as they largely "fit" the existing planning policy framework.
 They are sites that could come forward, subject to detailed site considerations, and contribute to the housing land supply at an earlier stage.